What can I expect during recovery from back surgery?

 Q: How soon after surgery will I be able to drive?

-A: I tell patients who are having minimally invasive back surgery that they may be able to drive in as few as three days.
-For patients who’ve had an artificial disc replacement or other open surgery, it may take a couple of weeks before you’re able to drive again.
-But with all my patients, I tell them to think about these factors:
+A: Patients who are having minimally invasive back surgery may be able to drive in as few as three days.
+For patients who’ve had an artificial disc replacement or other open surgery, it may take a couple of weeks before they are able to drive again.
+All patients will need to consider these factors:

 - When you sit behind the wheel, do you feel you can operate the vehicle safely?